-Excerpts from a Bob Miller conversation with Andy Kimbel from live Masters Workshop Session.
+*Excerpts from a 2008 conversation with Andy Kimbel from live Masters Workshop Session.

-I truly love the quite remarkable Collings guitar.
-It's not just the quality of the build and sound, but also the complexity of the overtones that I find impressive.
-Yep, I am pretty much in love with the Collings.
-I hear things that continue to inspire me all the time.
+I love to perform with a quite remarkable Collings OMHC model guitar.
+It's not just the quality of the build and sound, but talso the complexity of the overtones that I find quite remarkable.
+I hear things that contiune to inspire me all the time.
 It is just amazing.

 I do still sometimes tour with Yariri Alvarez DY88's, one black (Mandy), and one blue, (Randy).
-They are just so much fun and have a pretty unique sound that I often take advantage of.
-These guitars have really been the tools of my trade, mostly in the early stages of my career.
+These guitars have been the tools of my trade, mostly in the early stages of my career.
 They are very dependable, very brilliant stage guitars.

-In the band, I sometimes switch it up and play a 1970 or 71′ maybe cherry sunburst Gibson Les Paul Custom guitar that my father bought for me at the time.
+In the band, I play a 1972 Gibson Les Paul Custom guitar that my father bought for me at the time.
 It has been with me since my high school bands.
-Love the guitar.
-I don’t play it much but what an amazing instrument.
-I named that guitar “Elizabeth”.
+One of these days, I am going to add a Fender Strat American Deluxe.
+I love that guitar too.

-Then, on occasion, I sometimes utilize a Tacoma DM9.
-It is a nice sounding guitar and offers the agility of an electric guitar, for me anyway.
-It is really easy to get around on the neck of this instrument which makes it a lot of fun to play.
-It offers a cool unique tone.
-The more I think about it, the more I should get it out and play.
+I sometimes utilize a Tacoma DM9.
+It is a nice sounding guitar and offers the agility of an electric guitar for me anyway.
+It is real easy to get around on the neck of this instrument which makes it a lot of fun to play.

-I owe a very special thanks to the Three Rivers Folksong Society In Richland Washington for the Tacoma.
+Thanks to the Three Rivers Folksong Society In Richland Washington. for that one.

-I have a fleet of guitars but the one that I think grabs the most attention I think is the National Resophonic guitar.
-Audiences really seem to enjoy the sound and experience that we seem to generate together.
-I do a lot with it, not just slide.
+I also on occasion, play a National Resophonic guitar.
+Audiences really seem to enjoy the sound and experience of the guitar.
 I guess I should take it out more often.
-The guitar is just plain fun.
+The National is just plain old fun.
 I use several different tunings to generate lots of interesting music, never a dull moment.